littlesarker/Nodejs-For-beginners/README.md

     Extended Validation (EV): Highest level of validation, shows company name in browser Wildcard Certificates: Secures all subdomains of a domain Multi-Domain (SAN) Certificates: Secures multiple domains with one certificate

+# Security Best Practices:
+    Always use the latest stable version of Node.js for security updates Keep your dependencies up to date using `npm audit` and `npm update` Use environment variables for sensitive configuration (never commit secrets to version control) Implement rate limiting to prevent abuse
+    Regularly rotate your SSL/TLS certificates
+    Monitor your server for security vulnerabilities
+    Use a reverse proxy like Nginx or Apache in production for additional security features

+# Best Practices for HTTPS Requests:
+    Always validate and sanitize input data before sending it in a request Use environment variables for sensitive information like API keys Implement proper error handling and timeouts
+    Set appropriate headers (Content-Type, Accept, User-Agent)
+    Handle redirects appropriately (3xx status codes)
+    Implement retry logic for transient failures
+    Consider using a library like axios or node-fetch for more complex scenarios